 The new rules set out what the lender has to do depending on how long you have been in persistent debt.
 Here is a brief summary:

-At 18 months – a letter
+At 18 months and 27 months – two letters

 At 18 months, a firm has to write to a customer.
 The letter has to explain that paying more would make it cheaper and quicker to repay the balance.
 It should encourage the customer to talk to the firm about whether they can pay more and say where the customer can get free debt advice.